The QuERBY Lab thanks all of our PARTICIPANTS!

 Risky actions, Emotions and Decision-making (RED)

-This study aims to better understand the relationship between decision-making and people’s mental health symptoms, personality traits, and history of risky and self-destructive behaviours.
+This study aimed to better understand the relationship between decision-making and people’s mental health symptoms, personality traits, and history of risky and self-destructive behaviours.
 Furthermore, we are interested in how different feedback and emotional states (e.g., mood and negative thoughts) may influence the ability to make “good” choices.
 Eventually, this knowledge could be used to further understand why people make risky decisions and how to prevent it.

 Funding: (Awarded to Brooke Nancekivell)